 Set up payment policies

-In this guide, you’ll learn how to secure bookings and reduce no-shows by setting up payment policies.
+Learn how to secure bookings and reduce no-shows by setting up payment policies.

 Set up upfront deposits